-The Secured Creditors will be represented by the Security Agent in all matters relating to the Security.
+The Securid Creditors will be represented by the Security Agent in all matters relating to the Security.
 There is a risk that the Security Agent, or anyone appointed by it, does not properly fulfil its obligations in terms of perfecting, maintaining, enforcing or taking other necessary actions in relation to the Security.
-The Security may be subject to certain hardening periods during which times the Secured Creditors do not fully benefit from the Security, or at all.
+The Security may be subject to certain hardening periods during which times the Security on at all.